What Are Reasonable Modifications?

 Valley Metro is committed to providing reasonable modifications to its fixed-route bus, light rail, and/or ADA paratransit operating policies and practices for individuals with disabilities.

 Reasonable modifications can be made for any passenger upon request through email, in writing or by phone.
 These are changes meant to make Valley Metro’s fixed-route bus, light rail and/or ADA paratransit service policies and practices more accessible for those with disabilities.

-- Online: Passengers have the option to fill out the online request form or request a hardcopy, which includes alternate formats such as large print, braille, audio and electronic (Word or text file formats) and Spanish language. https://www.valleymetro.org/form/reasonable-modification-request-form
+- Online: Passengers have the option to fill out the online request form or request a hard copy, which includes alternate formats such as large print in English and Spanish language. https://www.valleymetro.org/form/reasonable-modification-request-form

 - By Email: A passenger may send a completed copy of this form to Valley Metro at firstname.lastname@example.org along with any supplemental information required by this policy.
 Responses will be sent via email.